maxp-edcast/quick_class/README.md

 # => 1
 ```

-The whole source code is about 15 un-minified lines without comments.
+The whole source code is 12 un-minified lines without comments.

 use at own risk